Partitioning Large Tables

 Deciding on a Table Partitioning Strategy

-Not all tables are good candidates for partitioning.
+Greenplum Database does not support partitioning replicated tables (DISTRIBUTED REPLICATED).
+Not all hash-distributed or randomly distributed tables are good candidates for partitioning.
 If the answer is yes to all or most of the following questions, table partitioning is a viable database design strategy for improving query performance.
 If the answer is no to most of the following questions, table partitioning is not the right solution for that table.
 Test your design strategy to ensure that query performance improves as expected.

 - Is the table large enough?
 Large fact tables are good candidates for table partitioning.
 If you have millions or billions of records in a table, you may see performance benefits from logically breaking that data up into smaller chunks.
 For smaller tables with only a few thousand rows or less, the administrative overhead of maintaining the partitions will outweigh any performance benefits you might see.

 - Are you experiencing unsatisfactory performance?
 As with any performance tuning initiative, a table should be partitioned only if queries against that table are producing slower response times than desired.